urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/8-subscriptions.md

 ```

 This is the subscriber agent.
 Since it's just for demonstrative purposes, it has
 no state and just prints updates it receives.
-In practice it would probably keep the `tasks` map it receives in its own state, and then update it as it receives new
+In practice it would keep the
+`tasks` map it receives in its own state, and then update it as it receives new
 `%fact`s.

 The `on-poke` arm is fairly simple - it accepts two pokes, to either `[%sub ~some-ship]` or `[%unsub ~some-ship]`.